Houstin0/project-Maddolla_vape/README.md

 # VapeHub

 ## Description
-VapeHub is an e-commerce web application designed for selling vape pens.
+Madolla Vape is an e-commerce web application designed for selling vape pens.
 It aims to provide a seamless and user-friendly platform where customers can browse and purchase vape pens without the need to log in.

-The app has been deployed, to visit it follow the link: [VapeHub](https://vapehub.onrender.com).
+The app has been deployed, to visit it follow the link: [Madolla Vape](https://maddolla-vape.onrender.com/).

 ## Features
 - **Product Browsing**: Users can view and explore various vape pens available for purchase.